This post was copied in 2017 from and L2O posting made in 2015.

 After that I wasn’t really allowed to follow up.
 At home I told my wife what happened.
 I was somewhat agitated.
 She laughed and reminded me this is why I quit being a video artist.
 Right.

 Other random thoughts - Yes Nam June was great.
 I grew up looking at his work.
 It was profound at that time.
-I love is Fluxus work before as well.
+I love his Fluxus work before as well.
 I remember an image of him holding a tape deck playback head in his hand on a long wire and strips of audio tape glued the wall.
 This was genius.
 He was playing the tape on the wall like an instrument.
 I can’t say how many times I watched Global Groove (mentioned many times on Tuesday) and A Tribute to John Cage (not mentioned).
-It made me also think about how as the success of a business, or artist, it will scale and then there is created more opportunity and work, and if successful it/they will continue to scale.
+It made me also think about how as the success of a business, or artist, grows it will scale, and with that scaling then more opportunity and work, and if successful it/they will continue to scale.
 I think Nam June did well with his opportunity.

 Some of the work they mentioned by others is work I call couch video.
 Video that is made sitting in a couch in an edit suite telling an editor what to do.
 This has a tradition in cinema, directors instructing others, managing a team.
 Some ETC work managed to have moments of finishing with the maker on an edit suite couch.
 In my estimation much of the couch work in the 80s didn’t hold up.
 It was fashion, based on new technologies only accessible to a few.
 And though I salivated to get my hands on an ADO and make spinning cubes, the work was, dare I say, empty.
 It’s time passed.
 This is a problem with fashion.
 It could also be that as the access to these tools was so limited so the work had to be superficial.